This day offers an introduction to stone carving using natural forms for inspiration.

 Lunch is included.

 Stone carving is a dusty activity so wear appropriate clothing.
-Safety equipment (safety glasses and ear defenders) can be borrowed, masks are provided but you might like to bring fitting gloves to work in. .
+Safety equipment (safety glasses and ear defenders) can be borrowed, masks are provided but you might like to bring fitting gloves to work in.
 Eye protection and face masks are supplied by the College and are essential.
-Foot covering strong shoes or boots (steel toe caps preferred) must be worn when in the workshop.
+Foot covering – strong shoes or boots (steel toe caps preferred) must be worn when in the workshop.
 Full health and safety instructions will be given.
+Please wear appropriate clothing/aprons for the workshop or studio, this includes stout covered footwear i.e. no open-toes or sandals.
+You may need safety boots, if specified above.

 Over the last twenty years Simon Keeley MA has been designing and carving stone carvings for important buildings such as Westminster Abbey, Westminster School, and Harley Street in London.
 In recent years he has won Gold and Silver awards for The Craft and Design Magazine.